MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/editions-cloud-app-security.md

 #ms.custom:

 ---
-# What are the differences between Cloud App Security and ASM for Office 365?
+# What are the differences between Cloud App Security and Office 365 Advanced Security Management (ASM)?

 > [!NOTE]
 > For information about Advanced Security Management and Cloud App Security for Office 365, see [Get started with Advanced Security Management](https://support.office.com/article/Get-started-with-Advanced-Management-Security-d9ee4d67-f2b3-42b4-9c9e-c4529904990a).